 Fancy blue diamonds are very rare, and the auction will feature an exceptionally rare 10.48 ct. briolette cut that is considered flawless.
 The drop-shape diamond pictured below is estimated to sell between estimate $3.5 million–$4.5 million.

 We’ll post an update after the auction to tell you the final selling price of these stunning items.

-To see a slide show of some of the featured pieces Click Here.
+To see a slide show of some of the featured pieces and quality gems, Click Here.
 Or if you happen to be in New York City the first week of December, check out the exhibition of the Estée & Evelyn Lauder Jewelry Collection.